Best CPUs for Workstations: May 2020by Dr. Ian Cutress on May 4, 2020 10:00 AM EST

 We Would Suggest Intel, But We Can’t Find Many

-So straight off the bat, there’s going to be an outcry that I’m not recommending any Intel CPUs in our main areas here.
-Intel recently launched its Cascade Lake-X Refresh platform in November with significantly lower prices than the previous generation, so why is this a problem?
-It comes in three stages.
+So straight off the bat, there’s going to be an outcry that I’m not recommending any Intel CPUs here.
+Intel recently launched its Cascade Lake-X Refresh platform in November with significantly lower prices than the previous Skylake Refresh-X generation, so why is this a problem?
+It comes in several stages.

-Secondly, Intel’s recent production demand has outstripped supply, so the company is focusing on manufacturing mostly its high performance hardware.
-That being said, Intel has previously made a commitment to still keeping the market with Core i9 and Core i7 hardware, so the fact that we can’t find any to buy at the major etailers in the US is quite a concern.
+Firstly, Intel’s recent production demand continues to outstrip supply.
+As a result, the company is focusing on manufacturing mostly its high performance hardware, mostly in its Xeon line.
+Intel has previously made a commitment to still keeping the market with Core i9 and Core i7 hardware, so the fact that we can’t find any HEDT processors to buy at the major etailers in the US is quite a concern.
+The consumer 9900K processors do seem to be in good supply by comparison.

-Thirdly, is that the major etailers in the US have even gone so far as to remove the product pages from their website completely, due to both the lack of stock and the lack of a commitment to obtaining new stock.
-This is despite Intel’s CEO Bob Swan even writing about maintaining production and supporting its customers this week in an open letter entitled ‘We Are Here For You’.
-Searching for the latest Cascade Lake-X Refresh CPUs on Amazon gives listings for only two of the four CPUs, with stock only at third parties, and on Newegg only shows up the lowest core count model, but out of stock.
-B&H has listings for all CPUs, and claims to have stock for the bottom three, but not the top model – those it does have in stock are well above the tray pricing that Intel states.
+Also, major etailers in the US have even gone so far as to remove Intel product pages from their website completely, due to both the lack of stock and the lack of a commitment to obtaining new stock.
+This is despite Intel’s CEO Bob Swan even writing about maintaining production and supporting its customers in an open letter entitled ‘We Are Here For You’.
+Searching for the top-end Cascade Lake-X Corei9-10980XE on Amazon shows no listing, and only the second item actually gives a relevant CPU that isn’t in stock.
+There is some stock at third parties, such as on Newegg with the lowest core count model, but out of stock.
+B&H has listings for all CPUs, but zero stock or back-order for all of them.

 Intel has stated that through 2020 there will still be supply issues for its processors.
 Given that the HEDT market is a thin slice of the company’s total throughput, it means that this market might be low priority for production right now.
 Also, given that Intel has recently reduced the scope of its Cooper Lake Xeon platform, at this point we don’t know what’s in store for Intel’s HEDT platform in the future.
-More on this below, but onto the recommendations.
+The company has just announced its Comet Lake processors, but this is only up to 10 cores for a dual channel design on the consumer platform.

 Going for the Most Cores: